Frequently Asked Questions

-The post-analysis recommendations are not always relevant to your site (EG. You do not need a CDN if you're running a small website or blog).
-This is why it's important to truly understand the recommendations and how they can affect your site.
+The audits are not always relevant to your site (Eg. You do not need a CDN if you're running a small website or blog).
+This is why it's important to truly understand the audits and how they can affect your site.
 Not everything will apply to your site.

-Visit our Recommendations page to learn more about each recommendation.
+Visit our audits page to learn more about each audit.

 No, not at all!
-Start with the recommendations at the top.
-The report organizes recommendations in order of what has the most impact on your score.
+Start with the audits that appear in your Summary Tab.
+Then move onto your Structure Tab, where all the audits are ordered by what has the most impact on your score.

-Realize that 100% is not realistic, and a green score generally means your site is speed optimized.
-Remember that these tools are meant to be used for a wide variety of site types, and so some recommendations may not apply to your site.
+Realize that 100% is not realistic, and a green score generally means your site performance is optimized.
+Remember that these tools are meant to be used for a wide variety of site types, and so some audits may not apply to your site.

 1. Why won't GTmetrix analyze my URL?

 Some URLs might not work for any number of reasons.
-For example, sites that are all flash will not yield a proper score; this is a limitation in YSlow & Page Speed, which do not take flash components into consideration when scoring.
-Here are the errors that might prevent your URL from being analyzed:
+Here are some errors that might prevent your URL from being analyzed: